ldsauer/hang-in-there-boilerplate/README.md

 ### Preview of App:
 ![Project Preview](assets/Poster_Project_GIF.gif)
--Okay I think I was able to upload my gif on here.
-If not I do apologize!
-I have
 [//]: <> (Provide ONE gif or screenshot of your application - choose the "coolest" piece of functionality to show off. gifs preferred!)

 ### Context: